cyberphobie/MOGA/README.md

 !Credits to TdlQ and Dr_Newbie!

 This will change the second day of BigOil:
-  - If a clipboard is picked up, it gets transferred to the Whiteboard in the basement
+  - If a clipboard is picked up, it gets transferred to the Whiteboard in the basement (synced between all players)
-  - If both clipboards are found, the correct engine will be marked
+  - If both clipboards are found, the correct engine will be marked (not synced yet)

 INSTALLATION:
   - requires BLT2 or SuperBLT